CreativeMaladjustment/stelligent-u-020201208/07-load-balancing/README.md

 _What is the trade off of going with a more secure SSL policy?_

+> The management of the ssl cert, it seems most orgs loose track of their certs and their renewal.
+I suppose there could be folks out there with legacy browsers that might not support the latest security policy requirements and thus some customers might be excluded or if an internal applicaiton IT might have systems to upgrade or replace.

 ##### Question: Certificate Management

 _We imported a local certificate into ACM, what other options do you have?
 How do those processes work?_

+> Another option in ACM is to requests a public certificate that Amazon would manage for us.
+If we have a custom domain we would be able to request the certificate for that domain.

 #### Lab 7.1.4: Cleanup